cyberark/cyberark-conjur-cli/README.md

 # conjur-api-python3

-Python3-based API SDK for [Conjur OSS v5.x](https://www.conjur.org/).
+Python3-based API SDK for [Conjur OSS](https://www.conjur.org/).
 The repo also includes a self-contained CLI tool that wraps the API in a simple executable script/binary.